quobyte/api/docs/README.md

 * Publishing change must always have highest minor version of all the published tags (even if the tag is deleted, the new version must have the higher version than deleted tag).

-Note: go mod updates dependency to highest minor version available.
+Note: go mod updates dependency to the highest minor version available.
 Even if the version is deleted from the tags, go-git gets it from the deleted references (Uhhh!!).
 The only way out is to create a new higher minor version with the changes.